-Sketching is a way to involve non-designers in the software-design process.
+When there’s limited support or resources for user-centred design, sketching is a way to overcome organisational barriers by involving non-designers in the software-design process.
 Five Sketches™ is one approach to group sketching that lets people who aren’t designers contribute to software design, despite a lack of experience or training in design methods.
 Five Sketches™ works well when you:

 - are in a hurry.